Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Muscle and joint pain

-Symptoms may occur from two weeks to many months after exposure.
-The symptoms of hepatitis C may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+Symptoms may occur from 2 weeks to many months after exposure.
+The symptoms of hepatitis C may look like other medical conditions or problems.
+Always see your healthcare provider for a diagnosis.

-In addition to a complete medical history and physical examination, diagnostic procedures for hepatitis C may include the following:
+In addition to a complete medical history and physical exam, tests for hepatitis C may include:

 Liver biopsy.
-A procedure performed to remove tissue or cells from the body for examination under a microscope.
+A procedure performed to remove tissue or cells from the body for exam under a microscope.

-Specific treatment for hepatitis C will be determined by your doctor based on:
+Specific treatment for hepatitis C will be determined by your healthcare professional based on: